trishadevera/DATASAL-PROJECT/README.md

 # DATASAL-PROJECT
-##JServices
+##Sky Chief

 ##Introduction

-This project helps you register in order to assess your needs by hiring certain people (maid, police, etc.).
-The register entry is modified queue.
-It also helps you remove existing user data depending on the applicant number.
-It allows you to hire single unique people per user.
+This project aims to create a searching tool that will let the users find the nearest airport in their city which can take them to the country they want to go to.

 ##Significance
+- It reduces the hassle of booking a flight to an airline with code sharing agreement

 ##Data Structures
-- list
+- Graph  (country to airport connections and distances)
-- queue
+- List (airport search)

+##Database